fabeha-raheel/embedded-project/README.md

 3. Determine your the MQTT_BROKER_IP.
 If the broker is running on your PC, you should record the IP of your PC.
 4. Open the main.py file and modify the ``` MQTT_BROKER_IP ``` with the IP recorded in the previous step.
 5. Run the ``` main.py ``` file to start the GUI.

-## Main Features of Auscultation Trainer Software

-## How to Run the Software

 ## References